nats-io/nats-architecture-and-design/adr/ADR-32.md

 until a message is yielded or the operation or the operation finishes, which terminates the iterator.

+##### Options

+- `max_messages?: number` - max number of messages to return
+- `expires: number` - amount of time to wait for the request to expire (required)
+- `max_bytes?: number` - max number of bytes to return
+- `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat

+Note that while `batch` and `max_bytes` are described as optional at least one of them is required.

+Note that when specifying both `batch` and `max_bytes`, `max_bytes` will take precedence.
+This means that if all messages exceed the specified `max_bytes` no message will be yielded by the server

 #### Consume

 Retrieve messages from the server while maintaining a buffer that will refill at